 In 2013 Mr Van Bellinghen held a position on the Council as a Member.
 In January 2017 he was assigned Chairman of the BIPT Council.
 Michel Van Bellinghen has been elected to serve as Chair of BEREC in 2021.

-Before joining the Commission, Ms Wezenbeek worked for sixteen years as a private lawyer, specialised in European and corporate law, at the Dutch/ Belgian law firm Nauta Dutilh.
-During this time, she also was a Member of the Commission on European Integration, an independent advisory body on foreign policy to the Dutch government and Parliament.
+Before joining the Commission, Ms Wezenbeek worked for sixteen years as a private lawyer, specialized in European and corporate law, in a Dutch/ Belgian law firm.
+She also was a Member of the Commission on European Integration, an independent advisory body on foreign policy to the Dutch government and Parliament.

 Tareq Amin currently serves as Group Executive Vice President, Chief Technology Officer of Rakuten, Inc. and Representative Director, Executive Vice President, Chief Technology Officer of Rakuten Mobile, Inc.

 At Rakuten Mobile, Mr Amin is leading the design and rollout of the company’s next-generation fully virtualized cloud native mobile network in Japan.
 Leveraging technologies across the cloud, virtualization, OpenRAN and end-to-end automation, the Rakuten Mobile network offers greater flexibility, scalability, security and resiliency, and revolutionizes the way mobile services are provided and consumed.
 Full-scale commercial LTE service began in April 2020, with 5G service launch following in September of the same year.
 Amin is also heading the development of the Rakuten Communications Platform, a cloud-native telco platform that enables telecommunications companies and enterprises around the world to build secure and open mobile networks at speed and low cost.